 12. Cleanse your body.

 A buildup of toxins in the body due to the air, water, and food causes damage to the body, as well as aging.
-There are lots of simple ways you can be cleansing your body, and having a glass of water with a lemon first thing in the mornings is one of them.
+There are lots of simple ways you can be cleansing your body, and having a glass of water with a lemon first thing in the morning is one of them.

 13. Engage in activities that relieve stress.